Can you find the burro?

 This poor guy must have been on the brink of sitting down.
 Maybe the limit was just one more cornstalk.
 How do the owners know the limit of their burros?
 It must be that they live and work with these animals day in and day out for many years.
 Burros can live 30 years or more; they will work hard for many years.
 But, if they are abused their life-span will be shorter.

 What can we learn from the burro?
 Do we know when to sit down if the burden is too much, the way the burro does?
 Like the burro, we have a Master who knows us, He walks with us day in and day out.
-If we are over-burdened, who's fault is it?
-The Bible says God will not give us more than we can handle.
+If we are over-burdened, whose fault is it?

 Maybe we have put the burden on ourselves, and it is time to review our priorities.
 Maybe we can delegate––let go.
 We are about to start a young couples' workshop here in Rumi Rancho.
 God has worked it out perfectly, but we had to seek help––we couldn't do it all.
 Six of us will do the necessary things to make it come together.
 Chuck will lead the study, Juan and Amelia will help with the setting up, and Pablo and Nathaly will lead the singing.
 I will show up with the snack, and of course, add some laughs when things start to get dull.
 By delegating, we can do more ministry and be more effective.
 We can reach and teach more children and adults, because God has provided a way, so we won't be over-burdened.